argilla-io/argilla/docs/getting_started/concepts.rst

 Methods
 -------

-To find more information about these methods, please check out the :ref:`api`.
+To find more information about these methods, please check out the :ref:`python_client`.

 rb.init
 ^^^^^^^